-Rolling In Poop
+Dogs Rolling in Poop

-Reply from Pauline (Web Owner)
+Reply from Pauline

-No-one's exactly sure why dogs like to roll in poop and other strong-smelling substances such as rotting carcases or fox pee, but they've been doing it for years and are likely to continue to do so!
+No one's exactly sure why dogs roll in poop and other strong-smelling substances, such as rotting carcases or fox pee, but they sure as heck love it!

-Some of the theories are listed below:
+Some of the theories I've come across are listed below:

 - They may simply enjoy the smell!

 How To Stop Your Dog Rolling in Poop

 Stopping dogs from rolling in poop may not be easy, but you might like to consider some of the following:

 - Pick up your dog's poop as soon as he does it - logic says, if it's not there, he can't roll in it!

 - When you take him for a walk, keep your dog on a leash - that way, you are in control.